UCL/rsd-cppcourse/session1/01scaffold.md

 In the repository that you checked out in preparing for the course, we have given you basic boiler plate or "scaffold" code, so you do not have to type it from scratch.

-It would be very boring and confusing to explain every detail of the scaffold now, but there are a few things worth noting:
+It would be very boring and confusing to explain every detail of the scaffold now, but there are a few things worth noting, which we list here.
+Don't worry about not understanding everything in the scaffold files.

 Repository Layout
 -----------------